leonardgeissler/fainder-demo/README.md

-CROISSANT_DIR=croissant      # Subdirectory containing the Croissant files of a collection EMBEDDING_DIR=embeddings     # Subdirectory containing a HNSW index with column names FAINDER_DIR=fainder          # Subdirectory containing Fainder indices for a collection TANTIVY_DIR=tantivy          # Subdirectory containing Tantivy indices for a collection METADATA_FILE=metadata.json  # JSON file with metadata about a collection QUERY_CACHE_SIZE=128         # Maximum number of query resuls to cache DATASET_SLUG=kaggleRef       # Slug specific to the dataset collection
+CROISSANT_DIR=croissant      # Subdirectory containing the Croissant files of a collection EMBEDDING_DIR=embeddings     # Subdirectory containing a HNSW index with column names FAINDER_DIR=fainder          # Subdirectory containing Fainder indices for a collection TANTIVY_DIR=tantivy          # Subdirectory containing a keyword index for a collection METADATA_FILE=metadata.json  # JSON file with metadata about a collection QUERY_CACHE_SIZE=128         # Maximum number of query resuls to cache DATASET_SLUG=kaggleRef       # Document field with a unique dataset identifier

 # Fainder
 FAINDER_N_CLUSTERS=50               # Number of index clusters